andrewmartin/ihmf-expo/README.md

 Tips:

-- In simulator, `CTRL + Z` launches the debug menu
+- In simulator, `CTRL + Z` launches the debug menu or hold down 3 fingers in iOS
+- `npx expo start --dev-client -c` when swapping `.env` and update `.env` only

 ## Notifications